saasbook/hw-agile-iterations-1/docs/credentials-heroku-and-ci.md

 ### Travis CI
 1. Make sure you have an account with [travis-ci.com](https://travis-ci.com).
-   Create the account with the Github account that you use for Github Classroom.
+   Create the account with the GitHub account that you use for GitHub Classroom.
 2. Install Travis CI CLI client on your terminal using the following command:
    ```shell script
    gem install travis
    ```
-3. Login into Travis CI using your Github Credentials on the terminal:
+3. Login into Travis CI using your GitHub Credentials on the terminal:
    ```shell script
    travis login --pro --auto
    ```